micjobfigueroa/github-basics/README.md

 ## Git Commands:

 ```
+git init
-git init: initialize a git repository in your directory
+: initialize a git repository in your directory

+git status
-git status: check the status of the repository
+: check the status of the repository

+git add file_name
-git add file_name: add one file
+: add one file

 git add .: add all files
-git commit -m “commit message”: commit your files along with a message
+git commit -m “commit message”
+: commit your files along with a message

-git remote add origin https://github.com/username/reponame.git - the remote url to your GitHub repo
+git remote add origin https://github.com/username/reponame.git
+- the remote url to your GitHub repo

-git push origin master: push your files up to github on the master branch
+git push origin master
+: push your files up to github on the master branch
 ```

 ## Markdown: